Title: Part-Time Temporary Play Facilitator

-Work Schedule: Saturday-Wednesday, other occasional days as needed
+Work Schedule: Position 1: Thursday-Saturday, other occasional days as requested

 Reports to: Director of Education and Volunteers